AbrarAhmed111/AbrarAhmed111/README.md

 ## About me

-I am a guy who enjoys solving problems, finding and fixing bugs, helping others with programming and playing video games.
+I am a guy who enjoys solving problems, finding and fixing bugs and helping others with programming.

 I ocassionally post about coding on [LinkedIn](https://www.linkedin.com/in/abrar-ahmed-b7a471242/).